Skip to main content

 FAQs on FD Calculator

-• Is There a Fee for Using the RatingOK FD Calculator? - No, it’s completely free to use.
+• Is There a Fee for Using the RatingOK FD Calculator? – No, it's completely free to use.
+You don’t have to pay anything.

-• How Many Years Will It Take for an FD to Double? - Use the formula 72 / Interest Rate.
-For 8% interest, Rs.20,000 will double in 9 years (72 / 8 = 9).
+• How Many Years Will It Take for an FD to Double? – Use this quick formula: 72 ÷ Interest Rate.
+For example, at 8% interest, your money will double in 9 years (72 ÷ 8 = 9).